Question from Gloria: Hi, Rick. I have a question for you. Is it possible to watch YouTube videos in slow motion?

-I’m taking a dance class and every week we are assigned a set of instructional dance videos to watch on Youtube.
+I’m taking a dance class and every week we are assigned a set of instructional dance videos to watch on YouTube.

 The problem I’m having is the dancers move so quickly that I have trouble following (and learning) the steps.
 One of the hazards of getting older I guess.

-Rick’s answer: Yes Gayle, there’s a setting you can change to force a Youtube video to slow down and play at either 1/4 speed or 1/2 speed.
+Rick’s answer: Yes Gloria, there’s indeed a setting you can change to force a YouTube video to slow down and play at either 1/4 speed or 1/2 speed.
 You can also speed the video up if you wish, but that won’t apply to you in your situation.

-1 – Open Youtube in your web browser.
+1 – Open YouTube in your web browser.

 2 – Load a video that you want to watch, then click the “gear” shaped settings icon in the lower right-hand corner of the video player window.
-(Refer to the Youtube screenshot below.)
+(Refer to the YouTube screenshot below.)

 3 – Click the “Speed” setting to display the drop-down box, then select either 0.25 to watch the video at 1/4 speed or 0.5 to watch it at half speed.
 You should see the video slow down immediately after making your choice.